Oleg Khvostov: Collaboration with Gridchinhall, 2009 – 2012

 Three year later Khvostov accepted the invitation of the art dealer and art collector Sergey Gridchin and moved to Moscow again.
 He resided in the Gridchinhall art residence and for almost a year worked on a new art project.
 In December, 2010 Oleg presented his exhibition called "Absolute painting" that included both Kremlin and Venus, created during his work with Guelman, along with some new works.
 As the artist was inspired by the landscapes that surrounded the residence area rural scenery became the central theme of the exhibition.
 It also included around 40 artistic interpretations of classical paintings from Leonardo da Vinci and Tiziano Vecellio to Julien Dupré, Orest Kiprensky and Zinaida Serebryakova.
 By that time Khvostov's individual artistic style as a naïve artist had fully developed.
 Moreover, during this time period an image of a cow enters the artist's visual language as he saw them close for the first time while swimming in the ponds near the residence.

-In summer 2011 Khvostov and Gridchin handed the carton Kremlin to the Dozhd television channel.
+In summer 2011 Khvostov and Gridchin handed the carton Kremlin to the TV Rain channel.
 This installation served as a film set for the "Ministry of Culture" program.
 It was also planned to be included in the Moscow Museum of Modern Art collection.

 During the lawsuit against punk-rock band Pussy Riot in 2012 Khvostov, along with other people of art and culture, spoke in support of its members.
 He signed an open letter in support of the Pussy Riot members and against government imposing certain perceptions of modern art and participated in the travelling exhibition ‘Party Riot Bus’.
 He painted a portrait of Nadezhda Tolokonnikova on cardboard that was later included in multipage album ‘Art at the barricades’ presented at the Moscow Contemporary Art Center Winzavod in August, 2012.